abbaspour/replate/readme.md

     - `consumer_lifecycle_stage` (Single Select: `visitor`, `registered`, `donor_first_time`, `donor_repeat`,
       `advocate`)
 - **Associations**:
-    - Linked to one record in the `Company` table (for business users).
+    - Linked to one record in the `Organization` table (for business users).

-### 2) `Company` Table
+### 2) `Organization` Table

 Represents a Supplier, Community, or Logistics organization.

 Businesses are stored as organizations in Auth0.
 We use Auth0 Event Streams to sync organizations from Auth0 into records in this table.
-The company domain stored here is the same domain used for email-based HRD federation.
+The organization domain stored here is the same domain used for email-based HRD federation.

 - **Primary Key**: `id` (INTEGER PRIMARY KEY AUTOINCREMENT)
 - **Fields**: